+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
 Often referred to as “America in Miniature,” Maryland is a little state with a lot of history.
-In fact, Francis Scott Key wrote the “Star Spangled Banner,” America’s national anthem, while overlooking a battle in the Baltimore Harbor in 1814.
+In fact, Francis Scott Key wrote the “Star Spangled Banner,” America’s national anthem, while watching a battle in the Baltimore Harbor in 1814.
 And the Maryland State House is the oldest state capital still in legislative use.
 On a less historical note, most people associate Maryland with crabs.
 And Annapolis, home of the US Naval Academy, is also known as the “sailing capital of the world.”
 But what can Maryland residents do if they feel like they’re on a sinking ship owing to a disability?
 Well, there are two long-term Maryland disability programs for which residents can apply.
 Read on to see if you may qualify.

 What Maryland Disability Programs Are Available to Residents?

-Currently 911,437 adults in Maryland have a disability.
+Important: We updated this article in July 2023 to make sure all info below is both correct and current.
+Currently 1,055,353 adults in Maryland have a disability.
 That’s equal to 1 in 5 adults, or 20% of the state’s population.
 But only a small portion of those individuals are likely getting any of the Maryland disability benefits available to them.
 Some of this stems from not understanding the different Maryland disability programs, as well as confusion about qualifying and applying.

 However, Maryland spends $17 billion a year, or 35% of its annual healthcare budget, on disability claims.
-If you experience an impairment that prevents you from working, you owe it to yourself to see if you qualify.
+If you experience health issues that prevent you from working, you owe it to yourself to see if you qualify.

 With that in mind, there are two primary long-term disability programs available in Maryland.